ryangu1232/clothingrepo/README.md

     - pandas

 Indivudual files and uses:
+- merge.py
+    - takes csv files produced by ebay.py and poshmark.py and combines them together.
+Still unsure on how to create filters/sort prices, etc.
 - ebay.py
     - takes a ebay search link and converts python data into a readable csv file.
 - pictures.py